 Alright…I’ve been DIYING (LOL!) to share this awesome project with you guys for a couple of weeks now.
 Ever since I got my DIY Cardboard Space Rocket put together, well, I really wanted to share with you the book that inspired us to make it and how to make your own.
-So here’s How to make a DIY Cardboard Space Rocket & a Book Review of The Astronaut Instruction Manual by Mike Mongo.
+So here’s How to make a DIY Cardboard Space Rocket & a Book Review of (paid link) The Astronaut Instruction Manual by Mike Mongo.

 What You Need to Make Your DIY Cardboard Space Rocket

 - 1 very large box (for the body)

 - 1 small tube used for concrete forms